gpsblues/Publii-Plugin-Easy-Htaccess/README.md

 Enable HTTPS/HTTP redirection and enforce the use of the www or non-www prefix.
 Various rewrite combinations are available for flexibility.

 **Redirect 404**
 Force 404 redirects to the `404.html` page.
 This works only if the theme supports error pages.
 [Learn more about supported features](https://getpublii.com/dev/theme-supported-features/).
+Here you can specify the absolute path or the subfolder where the 404.html file is located.
+For example: `/home/mhd-01/mydomain.com`, `/test`, `/home/mhd/www.mydomain.net/htdocs/test`, etc. Default value: empty.

 **Gzip Compression**
 Enable Gzip compression to reduce file sizes and improve loading times.
 This feature requires `mod_deflate` to be enabled on the server.